 Added in 3.2.0: An optional "chroot" suffix may also be appended to the connection string.
 This will run the client commands while interpreting all paths relative to this root (similar to the unix chroot command).
 If used the example would look like: "127.0.0.1:4545/app/a" or "127.0.0.1:3000,127.0.0.1:3001,127.0.0.1:3002/app/a" where the client would be rooted at "/app/a" and all paths would be relative to this root - ie getting/setting/etc... "/foo/bar" would result in operations being run on "/app/a/foo/bar" (from the server perspective).
-This feature is particularly useful in multi-tenant environments where each user of a particular ZooKeeper service could be rooted at "/", while actual location (say /app/a) could be determined at deployment time.
+This feature is particularly useful in multi-tenant environments where each user of a particular ZooKeeper service could be rooted differently.
+This makes re-use much simpler as each user can code his/her application as if it were rooted at "/", while actual location (say /app/a) could be determined at deployment time.